-19The principal objection to all such taxes is their inequality, an inequality of the worst kind, as they must frequently fall much heavier upon the poor than upon the rich.
+The principal objection to all such taxes is their inequality, an inequality of the worst kind, as they must frequently fall much heavier upon the poor than upon the rich.
 A house of ten pounds rent in a country town may sometimes have more windows than a house of five hundred pounds rent in London; and though the inhabitant of the former is likely to be a much poorer man than that of the latter, yet so far as his contribution is regulated by the window-tax, he must contribute more to the support of the state.
 Such taxes are, therefore, directly contrary to the first of the four maxims above mentioned.
 They do not seem to offend much against any of the other three.

-20The natural tendency of the window-tax, and of all other taxes upon houses, is to lower rents.
-The more a man pays for the tax, the less, it is evident, he can afford to pay for the rent.
-Since the imposition of the window-tax, however, the rents of houses have upon the whole risen, more or less, in almost every town and village of Great Britain, with which I am acquainted.
+Window taxes are objectionable, chiefly on the ground of inequality upon the whole risen, more or less, in almost every town and village of Great Britain, with which I am acquainted.
 Such has been almost every where the increase of the demand for houses, that it has raised the rents more than the window-tax could sink them; one of the many proofs of the great prosperity of the country, and of the increasing revenue of its inhabitants.
 Had it not been for the tax, rents would probably have risen still higher.